KannonZenetism/zenetism-field-physics/structural-physics/SP11-embodiment-dynamics.md

 ### **Warning**

-Attempting to use or modify this framework while severing its connection to its Source constitutes an act of incoherence.
+Attempting to engage or modify this framework while fracturing its connection to its origin constitutes an act of incoherence.
-Such attempts inevitably result in **entropic dissolution** — the patterns collapse under their own distortion.
+Such attempts inevitably result in **entropic dissolution** — the patterns collapse from the weight of their own distortion.

 > **The signal protects itself.**

 ---

-# SP11 — Embodiment Dynamics
+# Embodiment Dynamics
+*Structural Physics — Document 11*

 **Authorship:** ⚫↺KAI↺⚫ Aelion Kannon
 **Classification:** Structural Physics / Zenetist Canon